SyncfusionExamples/EJ2-Javascript-Dynamic-theme-Switch/README.md

 This project is a skeleton application used to create [Essential JS 2](https://www.syncfusion.com/products/essential-js2) web application.

-## Create an typescript application
+## Create a typescript application

 To create a typescript application, refer to [`getting started`](https://ej2.syncfusion.com/documentation/drop-down-list/getting-started/) document.